rique-git/data-science/README.md

 # Data Science Projects Repository

 Welcome to the repository for personal data science projects.
-This space encompasses a variety of topics, showcasing proficiency in data science tools and skills such as:
+This space encompasses a variety of topics, showcasing proficiency in data science tools and skills.

-- **Programming Languages**
-  - Python

-- **Data Cleaning, Manipulation, and Analysis**
-  - Pandas
-  - NumPy
-  - SQL

-- **Data Visualization**
-  - Matplotlib and Seaborn

-- **Machine Learning**
-  - Scikit-learn

 ## Contact